TylerB24890/uat-plugin/README.md

 #### To Do:
-1. Add wp-admin options pages:
+1. Add wp-admin options pages (located on Overview page):
 	* Ability to add Terms of Service document + content within WYSIWYG editor
 	* Ability to add form title & introduction
 	* Ability to choose which form fields are present